Artist Statement & Bio - An Elucidation Regarding Considerations and Approach

 I once happened upon a childs drawing done in crayon on a table in the back of the Bedlam theater.
 The drawing was both crude and elegant all at once.
 It depicted two stick figures having a conversation, with one asking the other, What is the meaning of life? and the other replying, Doing things.
 The same could be said for the creative process; its meaning is inherent in the act itself.

 I am a moving image film and video artist and my work has received grant support through the Arrowhead Regional Arts Council.
 Through my work, Im exploring coexistence in many formsindividual and collective, social and political, life and death.
 Situated as we are within a world of existential crises, looming climate catastrophe, and economic oppression; the creative investigation of existence takes on significant cultural urgency.
-Im interested in moving image arts as a mode of seeing that may pry our minds loose from the grip of everyday rubbish and reorient the senses for awhile.
-In addition to my moving image work, I am also a writer, poet, and interdisciplinary performer.
-I find the thought of limiting my creative practice to a single medium to be needlessly stifling.
+Im interested in moving image arts as an aesthetic means to reorient our senses, prying our minds loose from the grip of everyday rubbish for awhile.

 Allen Killian-Moore was born to a Polish mother and a Scottish father under a half moon in the fall of 1981.
 After leaving home, Allen spent his young adult life as an itinerant artist-activist, taking up residence beneath a staircase, in a van, on a screened porch, in a moldy basement, and behind a sofa, among other unsavory spaces.
 After more than a decade of rambling, he eventually landed on the icy edge of Lake Superior in Duluth, Minnesota, and put down some roots.
 Allen Killian-Moore is a moving image film and video artist, writer, poet, and interdisciplinary performer.
 His work explores coexistence in many formsindividual and collective, social and political, life and death.
 Allens moving image work has been praised for its reflective quality and raw poignance, with critic Stephanie Burke for Art Talk Chicago describing Allens video installation, Body Tempest, as Physically much more than I expected

 Killian-Moore enshrouded the projection in a hobo circus-revival tent, blood red and ominous.
-The tomb-circus-house-church blur all served to heighten the impact of watching such a tragic event unfold through the filter of a single repetitive act, the pulling and contemplation of hair.
+The tomb-circus-house blur all served to heighten the impact of watching such a tragic event unfold through the filter of a single repetitive act, the pulling and contemplation of hair.
+In 2018, Allen was awarded a grant to attend a workshop conducted by pioneering film artist Robert Schaller at the Handmade Film Institute or Orcas Island, and Allen will also be a 2018 artist in residence at the North Dakota Museum of Art.

 Allens essays and poetry have been published in Boneshaker Almanac, Geez Magazine, Aqueous Magazine, and Whole Beast Rag, among others.
 In 2017, Portland based Microcosm Publishing released Allens ode to a worker co-op, Owning The Means of Production, and he was a writer in residence at the Cyberpunk Apocalypse Writers Project in Pittsburgh in 2013.
 His first book of collected poems was published in November 2016 on Dauntless Supply Company press.
 The collection was described by Whole Beast Rag publisher Katherine Hargreaves as, The work of peeling back the fur; for now we must confront the animal inside, there are no easy truths here - that is not the point